 - Synchronous Replication using active-active arrays—this is the Cadillac of systems, but it’s going to cost you.
 It’s complicated to implement as well.

 - Asynchronous Replication using active-passive arrays—this setup takes backup snapshots at intervals but otherwise remains idle.
 This is a relatively simple setup, with the RTO being about as long as it takes the system to boot after failover, and the RPO being as far back as the last snapshot.
 Cost-effective for most.

 - Combination of the options depending on seasonal needs and-or critical applications.

 There are more low-cost solutions, such as file backups, but these typically do not suffice for RTO.

-If you’re considering setting up or upgrading your current BCDR strategy, we can help you triage your needs against your budget and help you set up all the failover and recovery options with our best-in-class Business Continuity service.
+If you’re considering setting up or upgrading your current BCDR strategy, we can help you triage your data protection needs against your budget and help you set up all the failover and recovery options with our best-in-class Business Continuity service.
 We walk you through, step by step, from strategy and pricing to implementation and testing.
 Simply give us a call, or write to firstname.lastname@example.org today!
 Business continuity shouldn’t be left to chance.